-The Board of the Company comprises a total of five directors of which two are executive directors.
-The chairman and the chief executive is Mr. Dai Xiaoming and the deputy chief executive is Mr. Kenneth Hiu King Kon.
+The Board of the Company comprises a total of five directors of which one is executive director.
+The chairman and the chief executive is Mr. Dai Xiaoming and the non-executive director is Mr. Kenneth Hiu King Kon.
+Mr. Kenneth Hiu King Kon was redesignated from executive director and deputy chief executive to non-executive director on 1 October 2012.
 The three independent non-executive directors ("INEDs") are Mr. Jesse Nai Chau Leung, Dr. Xiang Bing and Mr. Edward Shen.
 Mr. Jesse Nai Chau Leung has contributed to the Board his appropriate professional qualifications in accounting and related financial management expertise.
 Dr. Xiang Bing and Mr. Edward Shen have also contributed to the Board their expertise.
 On 16 May 2011, the Company issued an appointment letter to Mr. Jesse Nai Chau Leung and Mr. Edward Shen the INEDs in which their appointment would be valid for a period of three years until 15 May 2014.
 The Company issued an appointment letter to Dr. Xiang Bing the INED in which his appointment would be valid for a period of two years until 15 May 2013.
 However, they are subject to retirement by rotation at each general meeting pursuant to Article 102 of the Articles of Association of the Company.
-The Directors participates in the affairs of the Board and the Board always acts in the best interests of the Group as a whole.
+The Directors participate in the affairs of the Board and the Board always acts in the best interests of the Group as a whole.